CQDX/visi-genie-4d-systems-async/README.md

 ## ViSiGenie4DSystems.Async

 ### About

-This is a C# async style class library that implements the ViSi Genie Serial Communication Protocol thereby giving Windows IoT apps the ability to incorporate a 4D Systems display in their solution-space.
-Version 1.2.0 now uses Reactive Extensions - Main Library 2.3.0-beta2, which contains packages compatible with UAP.
-RX is needed to support Report Events that originate on the display and subsequently needed to be handled by the headless or headed app.

-An IoT scenario could be an app that handles user events originating from a resistive touch 4.3" DIABLO16 Display Module.
-It is assumed the developer has designed a user experience in the 4D Systems Workshop4 IDE that is deployed to the display's micro-SD card.
-The Windows IoT host running on a Raspberry Pi 2, 3, Dragonboard 410c or Minnowboard Max is connected to the 4D Systems display module via a Silicon Labs CP2102 USB to Serial UART Bridge Converter cable.
+Supports Windows IoT apps that require an easy to use interface to 4D Systems’ graphic display modules.
+Host communications with the display module is accomplished by using the singleton class named Host, which is located in the namespace ViSiGenie4DSystems.Async.SerialComm.
+IoT devices like the Raspberry Pi 2, 3, Dragonboard 410c or Minnowboard Max are connected to the 4D Systems display module via a Silicon Labs CP2102 USB to Serial UART Bridge Converter cable.
+Host Class Methods enable the discovery of multiple displays connected to the IoT device.
+Upon completing display discovery, the app can then connect, send and/or receive display messages.
-To get started, use the singleton class named Host, which found in the *ViSiGenie4DSystems.Async.SerialComm* namespace.
-The *Host* class takes care of all the display I/O.

 <img src="https://github.com/CQDX/visi-genie-4d-systems-async/blob/master/ViSiGenie4DSystems.Async/TouchDisplay.jpg">

-* Provides an API supports the ViSi-Genie Communication Protocols, Objects, Properties, and Genie Magic.
+* Adheres to the ViSi-Genie Communication Protocols, Objects, Properties, and Genie Magic idiom.
   See [ViSi-Genie Reference Manual](http://www.4dsystems.com.au/productpages/ViSi-Genie/downloads/Visi-Genie_refmanual_R_1_11.pdf)
-  The reference manual defines language independent message data structures and command/event protocols.

-* Intended for applications requiring a non-primary display running on a Raspberry Pi 2 and 3, Arrow DragonBoard 410c or MinnowBoard MAX.
+* Intended for headed or headless Windows IoT applications requiring a non-primary display running on a Raspberry Pi 2 and 3, Arrow DragonBoard 410c or MinnowBoard MAX.

 * Connects and discovers one or more displays.

-* Queues all incomming ViSi Genie Report Events and Report Objects that originate from the display.
+* Queues all incomming ViSi Genie Report messages that originate from the display.
-  The library forwards display events as C# async event for the app to handle.
+  The library forwards display events as C# async events for the app to handle.
   For instance, the user presses a menu button object on the resistive touch display.

-* Uses Reactive Extensions - Main Library 2.3.0-beta2, which contains packages compatible with UAP.
+### Roadmap

+Future plans for ViSiGenie4DSystems.Async is to support Reactive Extensions - Main Library.
+2.3.0-beta2 support UWP but currently this version of RX is not a stable Nuget package state.
-* For more details on RX, please reference [Reactive Extensions (Rx) – Part 1 – Replacing C# Events](http://rehansaeed.com/reactive-extensions-part1-replacing-events/)
+It is envision ViSi Genie Report messages would use RX.
+See [Reactive Extensions (Rx) – Part 1 – Replacing C# Events](http://rehansaeed.com/reactive-extensions-part1-replacing-events/)

 ### Hardware